 Fog & Expectations

 Fog & Expectations was first created using a San Francisco store’s backyard garden space as its “preview” installation, a generative composition with melodic fragments derived from bells, tones and field recordings.
 When installed on multiple players, it plays indefinitely without repeating.
-The melodic fragments are composed so that the installation will always play a similar – but never the same – song.
+Video of the premier is below; an hourlong portion of one installation is here.

 A part of Soundwave>Series ((3)), Human Street Textures was performed on the AudioBus when it went on its inaugural journey in 2008.
 The result of more than a year of preparation, along with sound artist [ruidobello], there were two nights of “tours”.
 Audio from laptop synthesizers were processed with sounds collected with a microphone directed at the passing scenery, cars and pedestrians.
 The resulting amalgam was then distributed up to the audience (wearing Sennheiser headphones) on top floor of the double-decker City Sightseeing bus.